-The written rules of WorkSafeBC.
+The regulations of WorkSafeBC which provide specific rules on how to apply the general principles of the Workers Compensation Act in each cases. .
 These rules are considered to be the same as law set out in the Act.
 They are used to interpret specific sections of the Act to individual cases.
-You can find these in the Rehabilitation Services and Claims Manual Vol. I (for all injuries occurring prior to June 30, 2002) and Vol. II (for all injuries occurring after June 30, 2002).

-The benefits or action you are asking from the Review Division or WCAT, should you be successful in your review/appeal.
+The benefits or action you are asking from the Review Division or WCAT to grant.

 A lawyer, union member or other knowledgeable person who will help you organize your review or appeal and advocate on your behalf.

 The person who is responding to the review or appeal.
 If you are requesting a review or appealing a decision, the respondent is your employer.
 If your employer is requesting a review or appealing a decision, you are the respondent.

 RSCM (Rehabilitation Services & Claims Manual, Volume I and II):

 Your arguments on law, policy or facts regarding your case, either in person or in writing.